siddhi-io/www/en/docs/docs/query-guide.md

     This is the default behavior of a join operation, and the `join` keyword is used to join both the streams.

-    Here the output is generated only if there is a matching event in both the streams when either stream is triggering the join operation.
+    The output is generated only if there is a matching event in both the stream windows when either of the streams triggers the join operation.

  *  **Left outer join**